POLIS 2124 - Global Justice and International Order

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesThere is no reader for this course.
-Most reeadings will be available online.
+Required ResourcesThere is a reader for this course.

 Learning & Teaching Activities

 Learning & Teaching ModesInteractive lectures are used to explore the theoretical frameworks, both critical and normative, that are central to the issues discussed in the course.
 In the tutorials students have the opportunity to apply the theoretical tools acquired though the readings and lectures on case studies through guided activities and discussions as well as group work.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.